 Lamb tagine is taken to new heights with the addition of quince.
 A Moroccan friend gave me this recipe, so it is sure to be authentic.
 Serve with your favourite couscous for a fabulous meal.

 Lamb tagine is terrifically warming and elegantly spiced.
 This is an easy tagine recipe that you can prepare for midweek, or for guests.
+One pot means there's less washing up!
 If you do not have a tagine, use a casserole and the end result will still be delicious!

-This recipe is done in no time thanks to the pressure cooker, perhaps one of the most under-utilised kitchen tools!
-Serve this tagine with couscous or bulgur for a fantastic Moroccan feast.
+This tagine recipe is done in no time thanks to the pressure cooker, perhaps one of the most under-utilised kitchen tools!
+Serve this lamb tagine with couscous or bulgur for a fantastic Moroccan feast.

 A delicious Moroccan lamb tagine that's cooked slowly and tastes both sweet and savoury, with prunes and almonds.